MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ## Filters
 Filters are provided to help you focus on different aspects of your supply chain.
 Selecting the "Filter button" in the top right corner will cause a sidebar with the options to filter by.
 Currently filters will be provided for facility type and vendor visibility for tier 1- 5+.
 By default vendor visibility will be set to all uploaded vendors regardless of tiers.

 # List
 Selecting "List" in the top left corner will cause a sidebar to display on the left side of the map.
 It will initially contain a list of sites ranked from highest to lowest risk.
-Alternatively, this list of sites can be opened by directly choosing a site from the supply chain map.
-Drilling into a site will bring up more information related to that site, including details on the risk and potentially impacted orders.
+These sites can also be re-ordered based on risk score and alphabetically by site name.
+Alternatively, a spesific site can be opened by directly choosing a site from the supply chain map.
+Drilling into a site will bring up more information related to that site, including details on the risk and order information.